- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

 Before going to bed, the last thing you're doing should be boiling water to prevent it from getting colder.

 Once boiled and stored in a non plastic bottle, put it lower in the sleeping bag around your feet.
 Heated air around your lower body will diffuse upwards and keep your entire body sufficiently warm.

-DO NOT sleep with anything hot around your torso.
-It can heat your torso too much, cause all the water in your organs to vaporize and can be very dangerous for your kidneys.
+It can heat your torso too much - causing all the water in your organs to vaporize.
+Can be very dangerous for your kidneys.

 DO NOT drink the hot water inside any plastic bottle.
 Not even when the water gets cold.

 3- Minimizing inner tent volume

 Less air inside will be easier to heat.